About The Code

 The Code seems rather general and doesn't address my specific question.

-The Code was not intended as a tool for any one point of view.
+The code cannot reasonably address all issues and questions.
 The intention was to make everyone aware of what Srila Prabhupada expected, and what the texts and ISKCON describe as “ethical.”
 Then each individual is responsible for applying that standard following his or her conscience.